Tornado

 is often compared with the sound of a freight train.

-Tornadoes may occur near the trailing edge of a thunderstorm and be
+- Tornadoes may occur near the trailing edge of

 a tornado.
 They may also be embedded in rain and not visible at all.